The Gallant Hours: Description

 The Gallant Hours depicts the crucial five-week period in October–November 1942 after Admiral Halsey (James Cagney) took command of the beleaguered American forces in the South Pacific Area.
-That period of combat became a turning point in the struggle against the Japanese Empire during the World War II.
-The story is told in flashback, framed by Halsey's ceremony of going on inactive duty in 1947.
-(Note that officers of five-star rank never retire.
-American five-star rank is a lifetime appointment with full pay and benefits.)
+That period of combat, highlighted by the Guadalcanal Campaign which serves as the movie’s focus, became a turning point in the struggle against the Japanese Empire in that theatre during World War II.
+The story is told in flashback, framed by Halsey ceremonially leaving his command in 1947.